russelsantos19/100-days-of-code/log.md

 		I need to learn more on how to communicate parent-child relationship in components like using Bus.

 **Link(s) to work**: [Veterinary Website](https://bitbucket.org/russelsantos/vets-vue/branch/dev)

+### Day 42: August 05, 2020 Wednesday

+**Today's Progress**:  I spent two nearly 2 hours today in coding.
+I solved my problem on how to make a date dropdown(from DATE Object) that will output correct days based on the month given.
+(Ex: Feb. = 28 days).

+**Thoughts**:  I learn something new and ANOTHER WAY to solve a problem, in #vuejs called lifecycle hooks.
+It's very useful.
+I used beforeMount to execute a function when page loads.

+**Link(s) to work**: [Veterinary Website](https://bitbucket.org/russelsantos/vets-vue/branch/dev)